seven5/seven5/simplemain.md

 * The function `ResourceSeparate` means that we want to bind each of the REST interface methods in the previous chapter, such as `seven5.RestFind` or `seven5.RestPost`, separately.
 This allows us to pass `nil` for REST verbs that we do not wish to implement.
 The final three `nil` parameters indicate that we do not wish to implement `seven5.RestPost`, `seven5.RestPut`, and `seven5.RestDelete`, in that order.
 * The string "article" tells the BaseDispatcher `bd` the name of this rest noun.
 It also allocates the "/rest/article" part of the URL space for our implementation.
 * The code `&nullblog.ArticleWire{}` creates an _examplar_ of our wire type and associates it with our implementation methods that immediately follow.
 (This is necessary because Go's reflection system is not sufficiently powerful to take the name of a type as a string and convert that to an instance of that type.
 Thus, we must provide this exemplar via code.)
 * The two mentions of `articleRez` indicate that this object is providing the implementation of `seven5.RestIndex` and `seven5.RestFind` associated with the exemplar's wire type.
-Note that one could provide these with two instances rather than the same instance as is done here, but there is no need to do so as `articleRez` is stateless and only its code is used.
+Note that one could provide these implementations with two instances rather than the same instance as is done here, but there is no need to do so as `articleRez` is stateless and only its code is used.

 ### Theory: interface{} or ArticleWire*